 Stay For Supper

 Make a night of it and come for a pre-show supper, served 45 mins before the performance.
-Mains at £7.50, puds for £3.50 or two courses for £10, payable on the night.
+Mains at £8 (£7 for vegetarian), puds for £3, payable on the night.

-To book supper for special screenings and screened theatre see the contact details on each performance page.
+To book supper for special screenings see the contact details on the performance page.

 To book supper for Film club nights, please go to the Frome Film Club website here